Jewels of Kenya

 Laikipia Conservancy

 Laikipia has long been established as the place to go if you want to have a chance of photographing the elusive black leopard, however we didn’t want to add it into our itineraries until we were sure that there was more to offer than just one individual.
 After a very successful recce trip we are pleased to be able to add Laikipia into our Kenya Safaris.
 Yes it is home to Giza the famous female black leopard but it is also an incredibly leopard rich habitat.
 On our recce trip there we photographed leopards on every drive, tracking off road when needed, and had just simply incredible access to these normally elusive cats.
 All the leopard images you see in this brochure were taken during these six drives, it was simply incredible.
 We saw a mixture of males and females, plus a 9 month old cub.
+We also saw and photographed other species like Dik Dik and Grevy Zebra and one group had a fantastic encounter with the wild dog pack that frequents the area.

-The Vehicles - the vehicles were superbly adapted for what we needed, driven by real leopard loving experts complete with a local spotter too.
+The vehicles were superbly adapted for what we needed, driven by real leopard loving experts complete with a local spotter too.
 The vehicles have low angle shooting holes and lots of space as they are open so you can shoot from a variety of angles.
 With off road driving and priority for our vehicles you have the best chances of getting some awesome pictures of leopards.

 The Guide Team